Process Serving FAQ

 What happens if the person to be served cannot be found?

-If the defendant cannot be located at the address you provided, we document all attempts and notify you.
-Options at that point include skip tracing to locate a current address, attempting service at an alternate address such as a workplace, or — in some circumstances — applying for court permission to serve by publication or mail.
+If the defendant cannot be located at the address provided, we document all attempts and notify you.
+Options include skip tracing to locate a current address, attempting service at an alternate location such as a workplace, or ? in some circumstances ? applying for court permission to serve by publication or mail.

 What is skip tracing and when do I need it?

 Skip tracing is the process of locating a defendant whose current address is unknown or who has moved since the case was filed.
-If your first service attempt fails because the defendant no longer lives at the address you provided, skip tracing can help identify a current home or business address to attempt service.
+If your first service attempt fails because the defendant no longer lives at the address you provided, skip tracing can help identify a current home or business address.
+It is quoted separately and only added with your approval.

 What is same-day Surge service and how does it work?

 Surge service is Northbound Legal's same-day process serving tier for urgent matters.
-When you select Surge at checkout, your order is immediately prioritized and assigned to an available server.
-A 4-hour service window is targeted from order confirmation.
-Surge pricing is shown upfront before you confirm — no surprises on the invoice.
+When you select Surge, your order is immediately prioritized and assigned to an available server.
+A four-hour service window is targeted from order confirmation.
+Surge pricing is shown upfront before you confirm ? no surprises on the invoice.

 More Resources

-Call us directly or submit your documents online.
+Call us directly or submit your service request online.
 We respond to all intake requests promptly during business hours.
+Standard process serving starts at $110 per location.